-Statehood supporters in Puerto Rico have been laying a foundation brick by brick, doing the work of democratic self-determination so Puerto Rico can follow in the footsteps of the 32 other territories that have already become States.
-Over the century plus that Puerto Rico has been a territory, a broad range of difficult issues have delayed statehood — but all of them are variations of issues overcome by territories that became states.
-Louisiana, New Mexico, Oklahoma, Alaska and other states were all among the former territories that overcame economic challenges, differences in spoken languages and culture, and internal political opposition to statehood to still be admitted as states of the union.
+Statehood supporters in Puerto Rico have been laying a foundation brick by brick, doing the work of democratic self-determination so Puerto Rico can follow in the footsteps of the 32 other territories that have already become states.
+Over the century and a quarter that Puerto Rico has been a territory, a broad range of difficult issues have delayed statehood — but all of them are variations of issues overcome by territories that became states.
+Louisiana, New Mexico, Oklahoma, Alaska, and other states were all among the former territories that overcame economic challenges, differences in language and culture, and internal political opposition to statehood to still be admitted as states of the union.

 The only real difference between Puerto Rico and former territories that became states is that Congress waited 17 years after it became a territory to grant U.S. citizenship in Puerto Rico.
 Once citizenship was granted in 1917, Puerto Rico was like the former territories with U.S. citizens treated as “incorporated” and headed for statehood.
 That meant Puerto Rico was not like the Philippines, a territory which was treated as “unincorporated” because Congress never granted U.S. citizenship and it was to become an independent nation, not a state.

-It was not Congress but the federal courts that wrongly continued to treat Puerto Rico as an “unincorporated” after Congress granted U.S. citizenship.
+It was not Congress but the federal courts that wrongly continued to treat Puerto Rico as “unincorporated” after Congress granted U.S. citizenship.
 That mistake by the federal courts in 1922 created confusion for many years about Puerto Rico’s choices for a permanent post-territory status.
 But that confusion under outdated court rulings no longer controls Puerto Rico’s future status choices.
-That is because in 2012 the majority of the U.S. citizens living in Puerto Rico voted for statehood — and thereby established a democratic truth, which is that Puerto Rico is now on track to follow in the steps of 32 former territories that became states.
+That is because in 2012, 2017, and again in 2020 the majority of the U.S. citizens living in Puerto Rico voted for statehood — and thereby established a democratic truth, which is that Puerto Rico is now on track to follow in the steps of 32 former territories that became states.

 Like all former territories that have become states, Puerto Rico has a U.S. citizen population that has chosen statehood by a clear majority.
 In those 32 other former territories there was strong opposition to statehood by powerful interests, but once citizenship has been granted, there is no status that creates equal citizenship other than statehood.
 It is territorial status that restricts the rights of citizenship in Puerto Rico, and it is statehood that redeems the promise of equal rights with all other citizens in all states of the union.